BonnierNews/bn-oidc-connector-lite/README.md

-# Bonnier News OIDC Connector Lite
+# Bonnier News OIDC Connector Express

 Express middleware for connecting to the Bonnier News OpenID Connect Provider, providing authentication and authorization functionality for Node.js applications.